FleetTracker

 Proposed Info Arch restructure

-Version 2 UI Design (WIP)
+Version 2 UI Design Improvements

 Alongside the structural changes shown in the wireframes above, there were also some requests for a polishing of the visual design as well as some quality of life improvements I wanted to implement.
 Some of these are highlighted in the following UI examples.